vemula-varsha/HTML_CSS/README.md

 Technologies Used
 Frontend: HTML, CSS, JavaScript

 #E-Commerce Website Tipsy-Topsy

 Overview
 Welcome to our E-Commerce website!
 This platform offers a user-friendly interface for seamless online shopping.
-With a secure checkout process, order tracking, and product reviews, we aim to enhance your shopping experience.
+With a secure checkout process and product reviews, we aim to enhance your shopping experience.

 Features
 Product Catalog: Explore a diverse range of products.